 Company registration has different costs in different countries and may vary among states of the same country as well.

-- USA: the cost of incorporating a company vary from $25 to a few thousand dollars which include registration fees and legal fees.
+- USA: the cost of incorporating a company varies from $25 to a few thousand dollars, including registration fees and legal fees.

 - India: the cost of incorporating a private limited company is just ₹7000 if you incorporate it with the minimum authorized capital of ₹ 1 lakh.

-- UK: the cost of incorporating a private limited company vary from £12 to £100 depending upon the mode of registration. (£12 for online registration. £40 for registration by post.£100 for same day offline registration.)
+- UK: the cost of incorporating a private limited company varies from £12 to £100 depending upon the mode of registration. (£12 for online registration. £40 for registration by post.£100 for same-day offline registration.)

 - Australia: incorporating a proprietary limited company will cost around $469.

-An entrepreneur has to calculate the total amount of expenditure that he’s going to incur before contacting someone who can invest.
+An entrepreneur has to calculate the total amount of expenditure they will incur before contacting someone who can invest.
 A usual company doesn’t start to earn profits right from the start and it takes time to reach break even.
 The time taken to reach break-even is different in different industries.

 Expenditures other than registration while starting a company usually include